Robert Hugh Benson: Private life

 As a young man, Benson recalled, he had rejected the idea of marriage as "quite inconceivable".
-He had a close friendship with "Baron Corvo," the alias of the novelist Frederick Rolfe, with whom he had hoped to write a book on St Thomas Becket, until Benson decided that he should not be associated (according to writer Brian Masters) "with a Venetian pimp and procurer of boys".
+He had a close friendship with the novelist Frederick Rolfe, with whom he had hoped to write a book on St. Thomas Becket, until Benson decided that he should not be associated (according to writer Brian Masters) "with a Venetian pimp and procurer of boys".
 Nevertheless, he maintained his friendship with Lord Alfred Douglas, the friend and lover of Oscar Wilde, and when an acquaintance protested that the connection with Douglas was inappropriate for him, he replied: "Lord Alfred Douglas is my friend, and he'll come down when he likes!"

-Like many of his conservative and right-wing contemporaries, Robert Hugh Benson opposed the writings of Charles Darwin, Karl Marx, Friedrich Nietzsche, Sigmund Freud and similar 19th century writers.

-Robert Hugh Benson was intolerant of most liberal and left-wing political and economic movements of his day.
-He regarded them as part of a Communist, Freemason and Jewish cabal.

-In spite of Robert Hugh Benson's hatred of republicanism, he had a mostly positive view of the United States due to its political conservatism and deeply religious population.
-He sympathized more with the USA than most Catholics of his time, because he regarded Europe and Latin America as secular, liberal/left-wing, casual and modern.

 Death and legacy

 Benson died of pneumonia in 1914 in Salford, where he had been preaching a mission; he was 42.
 As he had requested, he was buried in the orchard of Hare Street House, his house in the Hertfordshire village of Hare Street.
 A chapel, dedicated to St Hugh, was built over the site.
 Benson bequeathed the house to the Catholic Church as a country retreat for the Archbishop of Westminster.
-The Catholic church in the nearby town of Buntingford, which he helped finance, is dedicated to St Richard of Chichester, but also known as the Benson Memorial Church.
+The Catholic church in the nearby town of Buntingford, which he helped finance, is dedicated to St Richard of Chichester, but is also known as the Benson Memorial Church.

 In 2019, the house was put up for sale.
-Benson's body was exhumed and moved to the crypt of St Edmund's College in Old Hall Green.
+Benson's remains were exhumed and moved to the crypt of St Edmund's College in Old Hall Green.

 The Benson Club is a Catholic reading group named in his honour at Fisher House, Cambridge.